MortysTerminal/MortysTerminal/README.md

 - 🏠 **Homelab tinkering** - Proxmox, TrueNAS, self-hosted everything I can get my hands on.
 - 📚 **Learning projects** - Currently working my way through C# / .NET 10 properly.

-If something here is useful to you - great.
-If you spot a way to do it better - please tell me, that's why it's public.
+If something here is useful to you - go for it and use it.

 ## 🧰 Tech Stack